lukethedalzot/Sentiment-Analysis-Two-Step/README.md

 `Text-Blob`
  - run `pip install -U textblob`

-The dataset used was directly downloaded from the `nltk` library, but it can also be found from https://www.cs.cornell.edu/people/pabo/movie-review-data/
+The dataset used was directly downloaded from the `nltk` library, but it can also be found from https://www.cs.cornell.edu/people/pabo/movie-review-data/, while the dataset used for the objectivity detection model can be found in this repository.

 Luca Dal Zotto (MAT.
 223714)